 Why you should probably be worried about sugar and diabetes.

-One in three of us is now pre-diabetic (has dangerously raised sugar levels), and we all know Brits are eating way too much sugar.
-Julie Lardner reports on why she has completely given up sugar
+One in three of us is now pre-diabetic (consistently raised blood sugar levels), and we all know Brits eat too much sugar.
+Julie Lardner reports on why she has completely given up sugar.

 Pre-diabetes has been in the health news this summer after research was published in the BMJ revealing a sobering statistic: a third of adults in the UK is likely to have pre-diabetes (raised sugar levels).

 With everyone now alert to the nation’s over-consumption of sugar, it’s another reminder to make healthier diet and lifestyle choices.
 Type 2 diabetes is a debilitating and devastating disease.
 Yet it is largely preventable.